russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-With the User Managed Identity in place, we can now create the LogicApp.
+With the User Managed Identity in place, we can now create the Azure Logic App.

 To do this, run the following command:

-{{< terminal title="Create the Logic App" >}}
+{{< terminal title="Create the Azure Logic App" >}}
 ```
 az logic workflow create \
 	--resource-group $RESOURCE_GROUP_NAME \